-One of the primary goals of the Southern California Stormwater Monitoring Coalition (SMC) is to conduct the science based project to support stormwater management.
+One of the primary goals of the Southern California Stormwater Monitoring Coalition (SMC) is to conduct the science to support stormwater management.
 SMC's research efforts include developing regional stormwater monitoring infrastructure that is expected to lead to increased comparability among the numerous monitoring programs and laboratories in Southern California.
-Stormwater monitoring samples collected from water bodies throughout California are analyzed at various laboratories using standardized procedures.
+Stormwater monitoring samples collected from water bodies throughout California are analyzed at various laboratories using standard EPA test methods (EPA 2002).
 Results from these analyses have been used for management activities and to drive regulatory actions.
-To help ensure full confidence in the data produced by these labs the SMC has funded intercalibration studies the most recent of these is a toxicity intercalibration.
-This study identified poor comparability in toxicity testing between laboratories, as well as within individual laboratories.
+EPA (2000) and Bay et al. (2003) conducted studies to quantify method variability within laboratories (repeatability) to enable NPDES programs to distinguish between variability caused by the testing method and variability associated with toxicity of multiple effluent samples taken from the same facility.
+To help ensure full confidence in the data produced by these labs, the SMC has funded intercalibration studies; the most recent of these studies was a toxicity intercalibration.
+The SMC intercalibration study identified poor comparability in Ceriodaphnia dubia reproduction results among laboratories, as well as between samples within individual laboratories.

 Stormwater management agencies in Southern California spend nearly \$1 million per year on toxicity sampling alone.
-As a result of the variability observed in the intercalibration study significant concerns were raised among SMC member organizations that ramifications could result in potential false positive or negative toxicity results.
-The consequences of which could result in the incorrect status of waterbodies on the Clean Water Act (CWA) 303(d) listings or the initiation of unnecessary toxicity reduction evaluation (TRE) investigations.
-Both of these potential outcomes are costly and time consuming.

-This paper aims to determine if the variability observed in the laboratory intercalibration results could impact changes to the passing or failing of real world samples in a non-biased investigation.
-Further the variability on individual tests are explored in regulatory samples to determine if changes in results could potentially cause changes to 303(d) impairment status.
+As a result of the variability observed in the intercalibration study, significant concerns were raised among SMC member organizations about ramifications of assessment errors in toxicity test results; consequences of which could result in the incorrect status of waterbodies on the Clean Water Act (CWA) 303(d) listings or the initiation of unnecessary toxicity reduction evaluation (TRE) investigations.
+While the SMC intercalibration study recommended C. dubia tests continue as part of the SMC monitoring program, additional intercalibrations were recommended specifically for the Ceriodaphnia reproduction test to assess sources of variability in both stormwater and laboratory dilution water.
+This paper aims to determine if the variability observed in the laboratory intercalibration results could impact changes to the impairment status of real world samples in a non-biased investigation (from fail to pass, or pass to fail).
+Further, the variability on individual tests are explored in regulatory samples to determine if changes in results could potentially cause changes to 303(d) impairment status.